BaoyingShan0/Daily-drought-events-identification/README.md

 Please cite this paper if you use this method:
 Shan, B., Verhoest, N. E. C., and De Baets, B.: Identification of compound drought and heatwave events on a daily scale and across four seasons, EGUsphere [preprint], https://doi.org/10.5194/egusphere-2023-147, 2023.

+## To be done
+- delete the line of 1 in the example figure